AeloveRim/aeloverim.github.io/docs/Installation.md

 ### Start Skyrim VR
 That's right - start the game.
 You need to let the game do its initial start up jobs such as creating registry entries and generating default config files.
 Once you've gotten to the main menu you can close the game again.

+### In-game settings
+Skyrim's in-game settings tend to wreck all ini files.
+Even the most minor of changes in the in-game settings will generally mess with performance, shadows, draw distances and such.
+I would recommend manually editing the ini files in your profiles folder instead.
+If you've mistakenly changed the in-game settings, I would recommend downloading the inis again here : [Performance](../Inis/Performance/skyrimprefs.ini) or [Regular](../Inis/Regular/skyrimprefs.ini)

 ## Commonly Failing Downloads
 Downloads from file hosts such as Google Drive and Mega can sometimes be a pain and refuse to download automatically via Wabbajack for reasons unknown.
 Also, Wabbajack has been completely unable to download files from Loverslab lately. **Before launching the installation through wabbajack, make sure to download every file from [this list](Missing%20downloads.html) manually** and put them in your archive download folder.